MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagreceivefoldersettings-canonical-property.md

 api_type:
 - COM
 ms.assetid: 2f0b1679-05b0-4580-b6d2-474fe3f9d012
-description: "Contains a table of a message store's receive folder settings."
+description: "Contains a table of a message store's receive folder settings.
+Its contents should be accessed by the IMAPIProp::OpenProperty method."
 ---

 # PidTagReceiveFolderSettings Canonical Property